Thoregon/thoregon.identity/doc/spec.md

 ## Procedure

-Someone creates an 'Identity Reflection' in Thoregon.
-This reflection can then be secured with 2 factor authentication (e.g. FIDO) and either be connected to a self souvereign identity from another service or be defined as Thoregon SSI.
+Someone creates an Identity in Thoregon.
+This identity is a reflection of an underlying identity and can then be secured with 2 factor authentication (e.g. FIDO) and either be connected to a self souvereign identity from another service or be defined as Thoregon SSI.

+- Client
+    - create identity
+    - request access to bounded context (handshake)
+- Service (Context)
+    - either grant basic access automatically
+    - or queue request, must be granted manually

 ## Verifiable Claims (Attests)